CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

 2. Verify PostgreSQL installation: `brew info postgresql`
 3. Try restarting your terminal session

+---

-## Build and deploy the Microsweeper app
+## Task 2: Build and deploy the Microsweeper app

 Now that we've got a PostgreSQL instance up and running, let's build and deploy our application.